mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

     <Instance>._quicproxy._udp.local.

 > Editors' Note: Or _masque._udp ?
 Or _proxy._quic._udp or _quicproxy._http._udp ...?
-> However in the later case the proxy should also actually ofter a webpage...
+> However in the later case the proxy should also actually offer a webpage...

 ## Discovery for a Remote Domains